-- Direct Connection (proxy disabled) Select this option if you are not using a proxy server. - Auto detect proxy settings If you select this option, the scanner will use the Web Proxy Autodiscovery Protocol (WPAD) to automatically locate a proxy autoconfig file and use this to configure the browser's web proxy settings. - Use Internet Explorer proxy settings Select this option to import your proxy server information from Internet Explorer. - Use Firefox proxy settings Select this option to import your proxy server information from Firefox. - Configure a proxy using a PAC file Select this option to load proxy settings from a Proxy Automatic Configuration (PAC) file.
-Then specify the file location in the URL box.
+- Direct Connection (proxy disabled) Select this option if you are not using a proxy server. - Auto detect proxy settings If you select this option, the scanner will use the Web Proxy Autodiscovery Protocol (WPAD) to automatically locate a proxy autoconfig file and use this to configure the browser's web proxy settings. - Use Internet Explorer proxy settings Select this option to use the proxy server settings configured for the Internet Explorer browser on the machine that will conduct the scan.

+• Use Firefox proxy settings - Select this option to use the proxy server settings configured for the Firefox browser on the machine that will conduct the scan.